 Clinical Psychology

-A Master of Arts degree in Clinical Psychology was introduced within the AAU Psychiatry Department in 2016/2017, with the goal of providing graduates with the knowledge and expertise to function as skilled psychotherapists.
+A Master of Arts degree in Clinical Psychology was introduced within the AAU Psychiatry Department in 2016-2017, with the goal of providing graduates with the knowledge and expertise to function as skilled psychotherapists.
 This is a new endeavour in Ethiopia, where mental health resources are extremely limited and the needs are great.
-In 2018, an initial one-month training session was provided to the Clinical Psychology students, together with residents in Psychiatry, by two Toronto psychologists.
+In 2018, an initial one-month training session was provided to the AAU Clinical Psychology students, together with residents in Psychiatry, by two Toronto psychologists.
 Support of the newly-appointed AAU faculty members was also a feature of that first trip, with an ongoing goal of collaborative building of faculty capacity.
-With the advent of COVID-19, the program shifted to synchronous virtual training, with 3 one-month courses taught exclusively to the Clinical Psychology program to date in 2020 and 2021.
+During COVID-19, the program shifted to synchronous virtual training, with three one-month courses taught exclusively to the Clinical Psychology program in 2020 and 2021.
 Two annual TAAAC courses are planned going forward.
 In addition, the psychology students continue to participate in TAAAC Psychiatry courses, as appropriate.

 Program Contact Information